 Who is Fred?

-Twice a Campeonato Gaucho champion with International in Brazil, Fred was snapped up by Shakhtar in 2013 for €15million.
+Twice a Campeonato Gaucho champion with Internacional in Brazil, Fred was snapped up by Shakhtar in 2013 for €15million.

 In 2015, an injury to veteran defensive midfielder Luis Gustavo saw Fred drafted into Brazil’s squad for the Copa América, where he assisted the Seleção on their run to the semi-finals.